<>What does it mean to be Instruments of God or a Man or Woman of God?

 What Biblical examples can you think of those who were good instruments in the hand of God?
 Maybe you wouldn’t necessarily think of them as men or women of God, but they were used for good purposes.
 Some of the judges in the book of Judges, and some kings in the books of the Kings and Chronicles might fit in this category.

+Samuel.
 Samuel was attentive to God.
 Even as a child he learned to listen to him.
 When Eli, the high priest was old, Samuel talked with the Israelites, and his words did not fall to the ground.
 This means the people recognized him as a prophet.
 Samuel spent much time praying, but when God gave him a difficult task, he did it.
 He was not a perfect father, but he was an honest man people would visit to pray and seek God’s counsel.
+Do we listen to God?

 God called David a man after God’s own heart.
 What does that mean?
 It means he desired similar things God desires.
 God wants truth in the inward parts.
 God wants us to be holy for he is holy.
-God wants us to recognize that there is only one God, and he has the power, might, and wisdom to save or to help us through anything.
+God wants us to trust and believe there is only one God, and he has the power, might, and wisdom to save or to help us through anything.
 Our part is to totally rely on him, as a young child does his good and kind father.
 God wants us to grow up learning more and more about him, to obey, love and enjoy him.
 He wants us to help others and to testify of him so others might come to know him, too.
 But the epidemy of all of this is to know him, love him, and glorify him.
+When we trust God to be our Savior, we have the presence and power of God with us to accomplish anything he desires.

+Job (pronounced with a long 0 vowel sound).
 Job lived such a righteous and reverent life before God, the LORD was impressed.
 He said to the devil, have you considered my servant Job?
 He fears the LORD, and turns away from evil (Job 1:2,8, 2:3).
 He still tried to be faithful even when his friends falsely accused him.
 Can it be said that we fear the LORD and turn away from evil?
+If you are a man or woman of God, you should be known for this.

-In Exodus, Moses was called the friend of God.
+Moses.
+In the book of Exodus, Moses was called the friend of God.
 He cared about God’s glory and reputation.
 Do we?
 When we pray, do we care about that?
+Then perhaps we are a man or woman of God.

+Daniel.
 Daniel was also a man of God.
 He didn’t give in to the culture of his day.
 He and his friends obeyed God no matter the consequences.
+He and they prayed boldly and God heard and answered

 What about women?
-What woman of God do you identify and why?
+If you are a woman, what woman of God do you identify with and why?
 What makes her so?

 Hebrews 11:31 says” By faith the prostitute Rahab, because she welcomed the spies, was not killed with those who were disobedient.

 In the book of James, the Lord’s half-brother, says, “In the same way, was not even Rahab the prostitute considered righteous for what she did when she gave lodging to the spies and sent them off in a different direction?”
-James 2:25, NIV Did you hear that–she was considered righteous!
+James 2:25, NIV Did you hear that?
+She was considered righteous!
+This might give some women hope who have led a rough life and made poor choices.
+If you believed God, repented and turned from your sin, God can use you like he can with anyone else.

 You can read the story here